Sahil0402/BugerApis/README.md

 ### 1. Project Title
-**Burger Shot**
+### Burger Shot

 ### 2. Project Description
-Provide a brief description of your project.
-For example:

-**Burger Shot** is a responsive web application for ordering burgers online.
+**Burger Shot** is a web application for ordering burgers online.
 It allows users to browse the menu, add items to the cart, place orders, and receive a confirmation.
 The project includes various features like an interactive menu, a dynamic cart, and order management.
+This project was a part of training.

 ### 3. Folder Structure
 Outline the folder structure to give an overview of the project's organization: